 - Landlords must maintain in good and safe working order all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, and other facilities and appliances, including elevators, supplied or required to be supplied by the landlord.

-- Landlords must provide and maintain appropriate receptacles for the removal of garbage and arrange for their removal unless otherwise provided in the rental agreement.
+- Landlords must provide and maintain appropriate receptacles for the removal of garbage, ashes, rubbish, and other waster, and arrange for their removal unless otherwise provided in the rental agreement.

 - Landlords must supply running water and reasonable amounts of hot water at all times and reasonable heat between October 1 and May 1.

 - Landlords provide and maintain locks and furnish keys reasonably adequate to ensure safety to the tenant’s person and property if requested by the tenant.

 Landlords must provide and maintain smoke detection devices and carbon monoxide detection devices.
 (Mont.
 Ann.
 Code §70-24-303(1))

 - Tenants must comply with all obligations imposed upon tenants by building and housing codes materially affecting health and safety.

 - Tenants must keep that part of the premises that the tenant occupies and uses as clean and safe as the condition of the premises permits.